withgraphite/dismiss-stale-approvals/README.md

 ## Usage

-1. Add the below worklow to your repository's `.github/workflows` directory.
+1. Add the below workflow to your repository's `.github/workflows` directory.
 2. Ensure that this GitHub Action is required for pull requests, which will ensure that PRs cannot be merged until the action has run successfully.
 ![Screenshot of selecting the `dismiss-stale-approvals` action as a required check](./images/required-status-check.png)